jbarndt/fcbh-dataset-io/README.md

 # FCBH Data Preparation for Deep Learning

+## Technical Notes

+This project is currently in development, and at a very experimental stage.
+The files of python code mostly run as individual programs to perform a specific task, which is not the final intent of this project.
+Almost all of these programs use Sqlite3 as a datastore, and will create a database file in your current directory, or expect one.
+In order to locate database files elsewhere, set the environment variable FCBH_DATASET_DB to that location.

+The file FCBHDownload.py is a ready to use program for downloading audio and text fileset from the Faith Comes by Hearing “Bible Brain” repository.

 ## Introduction

 > "And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come."
 Matt 24:14.